awesto/django-shop/docs/architecture.rst

 Not everything can be "explained" to a software system using user interfaces.
-When reaching a certain point of complexity, it normally is easier to pour those requirements into code, rather than to expect yet another configuration button.
+When reaching a certain point of complexity, it normally is easier to pour those requirements into code, rather than to expect yet another set of configuration buttons.

-When evaluating **djangoSHOP** with other e-commerce solutions, I suggest to do the following litmus test:
+When evaluating **djangoSHOP** with other e-commerce solutions, I therefore suggest to do the following litmus test:

 Consider a product which shall be sold world-wide.
 Depending on the country's origin of the request, use the native language and the local currency.
 Due to export restrictions, some products can not